kidskoding/admin-dashboard/README.md

 <strong>8/15/2024 Update:</strong> Website updated to use PostgreSQL as the new database.
 The mysql branch in this repo contains the original code that utilizes a MySQL database!

+#### Please run <code>npm i</code> in your command line with this project in your current path to restore node modules for your development environment!

 ## Home Page
 Prior to Website Authentication